opentaproject/openta-public/docker_deploy/kubernetes-stellan/README.md

 docker login
 ```
 ## Build the base image; do at most once openta-base is not used

+- important: do this from a clean repo, or a bunch of extra files will be included
+- env and modules directories should not exist

 ```
 docker build --tag s53ostlund/openta:openta-base -f docker-build/Dockerfile-base .
 docker push s53ostlund/openta:openta-base